 When your dog is sick, there are ways you can encourage them to eat even small amounts to ensure their body is getting nutrition and calories to help them through the healing process.
 There are some tricks you can use and some different foods you can offer to entice your dog even when they are feeling so miserable they have no appetite.

 How can I encourage my sick dog to eat?

 With your pup's regular dog food, you can add flavors and scents that your dog recognizes as delicious and enticing.
 If your dog seems interested in kibble, add chicken or beef broth to it to increase the flavor and scent.
 Most likely, though, if your dog is ill, they are not going to be interested in their regular food.

-With your regular dog food, you can add flavors and scents that your dog can recognize as delicious and enticing foods.
-If your dog seems interested in his kibble, you can add some chicken or beef broth to the kibble to increase the flavor and to the scent of food.
-Most likely, though, if your dog is ill, he is not going to be interested in his regular food.
 Instead of the normal dry food, start by enticing your dog with canned wet food.
 You can make this food more appealing by warming it up and adding extra water to increase your dog's level of hydration.
-Adding boiled chicken or tuna or other strong smelling fish can entice your dog's senses, possibly causing him to want to eat more.
+Adding boiled chicken or tuna or other strong-smelling fish in small quantities can entice your dog's senses, possibly encouraging them to want to eat more.